loggedin/feynman-path-integral/README.md

 ## markov-chain-monte-carlo.py

+In the Feynman Path Integral formulation of quantum mechanics, the value of the quantum mechanical propagator can be evaluated numerically by discretising time.

+If the t-axis is split into N slices and the endpoints of the paths are held fixed as x, then the quantum mechanical propagator can be rewritten as

 ![equation](https://user-images.githubusercontent.com/97130665/150843644-0c135e37-6f42-4ec1-9168-e565dbc9c63b.png)

+where E denotes the summed energy along the path.

+A Markov Chain Monte Carlo method can be used to evaluate the multi-dimensional integral above.
+Specifically, the Metropolis-Hastings algorithm:

 1. Generate a uniformly random number, ζ, between −ε and ε;
 2. Perturb the first path element by ζ;